Spend a week on the small Greek island of Anafi, in the heart of the Cyclades, immersing yourself in yoga practice and breathtaking views.

 All levels are welcome.
 The retreat is limited to 15 participants.

-During the week, there are two daily yoga classes, one at 8:00 and another at 18:30, except on the day of the boat trip around the island, and one morning in order to be able to hike the Kalamos rock, Europe's second highest monolith after Gibraltar (with a breathtaking view!)
+During the week, there are two daily yoga classes, one in the morning (8:00-9:30) and another in the evening (18:45-20:00), except on the day of the boat trip excursion, and one morning when you will have the opportunity to hike the Kalamos rock, Europe's second highest monolith after Gibraltar (with a breathtaking view!)

 The morning classes are generally more dynamic, while the evening ones are more focused on restorative positions.